-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2019 j) Foreign Currency Transactions
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2020 k) Foreign Currency Transactions

-Transactions in foreign currencies entered into by the Company are accounted at the exchange rates prevailing on the date of the transaction or at rates that closely approximate the rate at the date of the transaction.
-Foreign currency monetary items (other than derivative contracts) of the Company, outstanding at the balance sheet date are restated at the year-end rates.
-Non-monetary items of the Company are carried at historical cost.
-Exchange differences arising on settlement / restatement of short-term foreign currency monetary assets and liabilities of the Company are recognized as income or expense in the Statement of Profit and Loss.
+Transactions in foreign currencies are accounted at the exchange rates prevailing on the date of the transaction or at rates that closely approximate the rate at the date of the transaction.
+Foreign currency monetary items, outstanding at the balance sheet date are restated at the year-end rates.
+Non-monetary items are carried at historical cost.
+Exchange differences arising on settlement / restatement of foreign currency monetary assets and liabilities are recognized as income or expense in the Income and Expenditure Account.

-k) Stock of Cricket Balls
+l) Stock of Cricket Balls